Study: AudioEye detects up to 2.5x more issues than other tools

 Fonts like Verdana and Open Sans are considered more readable for users with ADHD or cognitive disorders.
 Below, we’ll discuss how these fonts affect the user experience and how to design an ADHD-friendly site.

 Have you ever noticed that some fonts pull you right in?
-They capture your attention and make it easy for you to skim content.
-Others though — it’s like trying to navigate through a maze (we’re looking at you Pacifico).
+They capture your attention and make it easy to skim content.
+Others, though — it’s like trying to navigate through a maze (we’re looking at you, Pacifico).
+In digital environments, these differences aren’t just a matter of taste.
+They can directly affect how readable and usable content feels on screen.

-For those with attention deficit hyperactivity disorder (ADHD), however, font makes a huge difference in their online experience.
-The right font choice makes the text clear and enhances readability.
-The wrong font — it can muddle text, resulting in a confusing or frustrating experience.
+For people with attention deficit hyperactivity disorder (ADHD), font choice can make an even bigger difference in their online experience.
+The right font helps reduce visual clutter and makes text easier to process.
+The wrong font can muddle words, break the reading flow, and create unnecessary friction.

 Serif Fonts.
 Sans Serif Fonts